Mailerlite Versus ActiveCampaign – Which is better for you? Here’s everything you need to help you decide!

 #5.
 Email Automation

 The automation tool allows you create sophisticated marketing campaigns within minutes.
 With MailerLite, automations are known as Automation workflow.
 Unfortunately, I discovered that this tool isn’t as rugged as I would have liked.
-For instance, there were a couple of occasions, when I messed around with the email sequence in my automation (by adding more time to the delay a particular workflow sequence), and the automation just simply refused to work.
+For instance, there were a couple of occasions, when I messed around with the email sequence in my automation (by adding more time to delay a particular workflow sequence), and the automation just simply refused to work.
 On another occasion, an email that had been sent was sent again (which was quite embarrassing 🙁 )

 #6.
 A/B Split Testing

-This is one feature I was absolutely in loved with in MailerLite.
+This is one feature I was absolutely in love with in MailerLite.
 The ability to send two slightly different emails, see which performs better and automatically send the winning version to the rest of your subscribers.